 - Networking and communicating with colleagues.

 What does your online teacher survival kit consist of?
 Is your remote teaching effective enough?
-I have been teaching online for, but I am curious to know what are the issues of teachers who are now in the emergency remote teaching mode.
+I have been teaching online, but I am curious to know the issues of teachers who are now in the emergency remote teaching mode.
 Write in the comments or via the contact page!

 Click here to explore my store where 99% of materials are forever free!